ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 of connection establishment.
 Similar to Transport Properties, both parameters and callbacks are inherited during cloning (see {{groups}}).

-### Pre-Connection Parameters
+### Specifying Security Parameters on a Pre-Connection

-Common parameters such as TLS ciphersuites are known to implementations.
+Common security parameters such as TLS ciphersuites are known to implementations.
 Clients should use common safe defaults for these values whenever possible.
 However, as discussed in
 {{?RFC8922}}, many transport security protocols require specific security parameters and constraints from the client at the time of configuration and